ucg8j/blog/posts/grokking-algorithms.md

 - Laptop $2000 20lbs
 - Guitar $1500 15lbs

 The greedy strategy is to take the most expensive item.
-Buut the stereo leaves room for nothing else. $3000 get's pretty close to the optimal solution of $3500 (Laptop + Guitar)
+Buut the stereo leaves room for nothing else. $3000 get's pretty close to the optimal solution of $3500 (Laptop + Guitar).
-.

 ## The Set Covering Problem
 You want to broadcast a radio show in the USA and reach listeners in all states.
 To minimise cost you want to minimise the number of stations you have to pay whilst maximising the states they broadcast to.
 1. To list every possible subset of stations is called the *power set*.
 2. From this pick the set with the smallest number of stations that covers all 50 states.

-Calculating the power set is a O(2^n) problem.
+Calculating the power set is a O(2<sup>n</sup>) problem.
 If there are only 32 stations it would take 13.6 years to calculate at 10 subsets a second.

 ## Approximation Algorithms
 A greedy algorithm will get close to the optimal solution with much less computation, e.g.: